jnaizer/cryptoguard/README.md

 ## Features

-- Supports multiple testing suites, including ENT, PractRand, TestU01, Rabbit, Dieharder, and NIST STS.
+- Supports multiple testing suites, including ENT, PractRand, TestU01, Dieharder, and NIST STS.
 - Offers predefined testing settings: Light, Recommended, All, and Custom.
 - Allows custom selection of testing suites using binary representation.
 - Stores the results in a user-specified directory.